BWHCNI/OpenMIMS/src/site/docs/OpenMIMS-ReadMe.txt

    apply those updates.
 Do not close the ImageJ Updater yet.
 4. Click on the ”Manage update sites” button at the bottom of the ImageJ updater window.
 A window that shows a list of the Fiji update sites should appear.
-Scroll to the bottom of the list.
-If you see an entry for OpenMIMS, you can close this window and move to the next step.
-If not, you need to add that row to the table: Click on the ”Add update site” button.
-In the Name column, enter ”OpenMIMS”.
-In the URL column, enter http://nrims.partners.org/OpenMIMS-Fiji/ Make sure the checkbox on the left side of this entry is checked, then close the window.
-Adding this line ensures that, upon startup, Fiji will always download the newest version of OpenMIMS from our update site at Partners whenever a new version is posted to the update site by the OpenMIMS developers.
-If you do not want these updates to occur, uncheck the checkbox in the table.
+Scroll down to the OpenMIMS entry and click on the checkbox on the left.
+Then click on the “Close” button.
+You show see a list of the jar files that comprise OpenMIMS.
+Click on the “Apply changes” button.    followed by the Apply Changes button.
-5. Quit and restart Fiji.
-Again, go the ”Help”, menu and select the ”Update Fiji” option.
-It should download the most recent copy of OpenMIMS from the Partners update site.
-Once again, quit and restart Fiji and the most recent OpenMIMS plugin should be available on the ”Plugins” menu of Fiji.
-After you launch the OpenMIMS plugin, you can determines the version by going to the ”Help” menu and selecting ”About Open MIMS”.
+5. When it finishes installing the various OpenMIMS components, restart Fiji, which will now have “Open MIMS Image” on the list of Plugins.
+After you launch the OpenMIMS plugin, you can determine the version of OpenMIMS by going to the ”Help” menu and selecting ”About Open MIMS”.